-Ethical Leadership Certificate Cer
+Ethical Leadership Certificate Certificate Number 901962

 The Ethical Leadership Certificate is designed for people who wish to acquire and improve their skills in creating and maintaining a legal, ethical, and diverse work environment.
-These three-credit courses apply toward the Leadership Development Associate Degree.
+These three-credit courses apply toward the 69 credits necessary to earn the Leadership Development Associate Degree.
 Courses are offered in alternative delivery formats.